Cole Kpekawa: AS Trenčín

 On 20 August 2019, Kpekawa joined Fortuna Liga side AS Trenčín on a multi-year contract following a spell with Billericay Town.

 Kpekawa made his Fortuna Liga debut against Zemplín Michalovce on 14 September 1019.
 In his debut match, Kpekawa was sent off in the 9th minute of the match, after he broke a leg of 18 year old Matej Trusa.
 Later that day, Trusa was diagnosed with a double fracture of his right leg.
 It was expected to take approximately 12 months until he recovers.
 Trusa, however, managed to return in 6 months.
 On 20 September 2019, Kpekawa was suspended for six months by the disciplinary committee of Slovak Football Association for his foul on Trusa.

 Non-League

 On 30 October 2020, Kpekawa signed for National League South club Chelmsford City.

 On 2 June 2021, Chelmsford announced fellow National League South side Hemel Hempstead Town had signed Kpekawa.

 On 27 May 2022, Kpekawa joined National League club Maidenhead United.
+He was released at the end of the season.

+He joined Bromley for the 2023-24 season.
+In November 2023, he joined Oxford City on loan.
+In February 2024, he was loaned to Kidderminster Harriers until the end of the season.
+Following Bromley's promotion, Kpekawa departed the club at the end of the 2023–24 season.

+In July 2024, Kpekawa returned to National League North side Oxford City on a permanent deal following a loan spell with the club the previous season.

+In June 2025, Kpekawa joined newly promoted National League North side Bedford Town.